tufcoding/telegram-bot-template/README.md

 1. Add your commands in the `commands` folder
 2. Add your callbacks in the `callbacks` folder
-3. Register commands and callbacks in `main.py`
+3. Register commands and callbacks in `handlers.py` file
+4. Register tasks in `tasks.py` file
-4. Add new languages in the `languages` folder
+5. Add new languages in the `languages` folder
-5. Create database models in the `database` folder
+6. Create database models in the `database` folder

 ## 📈 Scaling to PostgreSQL (Optional)